 Summer Internship Basics

 Every year, young people from all over the world search and apply for their dream internships.
-Demographics of those applying for coveted internship spots has changed over the years, with high school seniors, college freshman, and college sophomores all vying for positions historically reserved for college juniors and seniors.
+Demographics of those applying for coveted internship spots have changed over the years, with high school seniors and college freshmen and sophomores all vying for positions historically reserved for college juniors and seniors, or graduate students.
 With all of these new candidates in the mix, employers are rethinking recruitment strategies.

 The Basics of a Summer Internship

-Summer internships are usually eight to twelve weeks long and follow the school semesters.
+Summer internships are usually eight to twelve weeks long and follow school semesters.
 Depending on when the student gets out of school, a summer internship usually starts in May or June and continues through August.
-The most common timeframe for summer internships is to begin right after Memorial Day and to run through the end of the first week of August.
+The most common timeframe for summer internships is to begin right after Memorial Day and run through the first week of August.

 The Purpose of Pursuing an Internship

 Internships also provide networking opportunities.
-If you ask most college students about their professional network, they'll admit it doesn’t exist.
+Most college students don't have a professional network.
 Internships change that.
 Students leave internships with a Rolodex of professional contacts who can help them gain future employment, whether by serving as a reference or by alerting them to job opportunities.